-- To expose the students with the different traversal techniques used in the tree. - To aware the students regarding the efficient search operation in binary and digital search tree. - To strengthen the ability of the students for implementing different graphs.
+- To introduce the student regarding the sorting and hashing techniques. - To expose the students with the different traversal techniques used in the tree. - To aware the students regarding the efficient search operation in binary and digital search tree. - To strengthen the ability of the students for implementing different graphs.